codacy/docs/docs/faq/general/why-cant-i-see-my-organization.md

 1. Make sure you have access to the organization with the account you're logged in.

-1.  **If you're using GitHub Apps,** [install and authorize Codacy on your organization](https://github.com/apps/codacy-production/installations/new).
+1.  **If you're using GitHub** [install and authorize Codacy on your organization](https://github.com/apps/codacy-production/installations/new).

 1. Refresh the list of organizations on Codacy by clicking **refresh this list** on the Organizations page: